MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/activation/reset-office-365-proplus-activation-state.md

 ## OLicenseCleanup.vbs

 The four steps above can be automated using [OLicenseCleanup.vbs](https://download.microsoft.com/download/e/1/b/e1bbdc16-fad4-4aa2-a309-2ba3cae8d424/OLicenseCleanup.zip).
-Simply download and run the script with elevated priviledges.
+Simply download and run the script with elevated privileges.

 ## Clear Office credentials and activation state for managed devices